Just like any other first-person shooter, CS:GO requires its players to learn its maps inside and out.

-There are eight main CS:GO maps that are played regularly: Cache, Cobblestone, Dust II, Inferno, Mirage, Nuke, Overpass, and Train.
-All of these maps (with the exception of Dust II) currently reside in the Active Duty pool, which is played in international competition by the world’s best professional teams.
+There are nine main CS:GO maps that are played regularly in a competitive environment: Cache, Cobblestone, Dust II, Inferno, Mirage, Nuke, Overpass, Train, and Vertigo.
+They’re all (with the exception of Cache and Cobblestone) featured in the Active Duty pool, which is played in international competition by the world’s best professional teams.

 Related: The fundamentals of Counter-Strike

-To improve your overall ability and become a well-rounded player, it’s good to learn the maps one at a time.
-Eventually, you’ll master the maps and then become a valuable player to almost any team at your skill level.
-Here’s a list of the most popular CS:GO maps from worst to best, according to how easy it is to learn for beginners.
+To improve your overall ability and become a well-rounded player, it’s important to learn the maps one at a time.
+Eventually, you’ll master each and every one of them and become a valuable asset to almost any team at your skill level.

 Dust II is the most popular map in all first-person shooters—and with good reason.
-With three entry points into each bomb site and three lanes within the map, the layout balance is polished to every minute detail to prevent either team from gaining an advantage at the round start.
-Coordinated teams can prosper on Dust II, but solo queuers can also perform really well under the right circumstances.
+With three entry points into each bombsite and three lanes within the map, the layout balance is polished to every minute detail to prevent either team from gaining an advantage at the round start.
+Coordinated teams can prosper on Dust II, but solo queuers can also perform extremely well under the right circumstances.

 Like Cache, Mirage is a three-lane map that’s perfect for learning strategy.
 The round pace can be based heavily on the aggression of the Terrorists, making it easy for Counter-Terrorist versatility throughout buy rounds.
-As a map that requires good knowledge of rotations and map control, the momentum of Mirage can be swayed with a good execute or retake phase, since the map layout allows for variations of both phases for both teams.
+Like a map that requires good knowledge of rotations and map control, the momentum of Mirage can be swayed with a good execution or retake phase since the map layout allows for variations of both phases for both teams.